 F. Land application area - new infrastructure.
 Before the initial application of wastewater or stormwater to any field within the land application area that has not previously received wastewater or stormwater, an applicant or permittee shall install a land application distribution system to distribute wastewater and stormwater to those fields.
 The land application distribution system shall be used to distribute and apply wastewater and stormwater to fields within the land application area to meet the requirements of this section.
-Before the initial application of wastewater or stormwater to any field within the land application distribution system shall be used to distribute and apply wastewater and stormwater to fields within the land application area to meet the requirements of this section.
-Before the initial application of wastewater or stormwater to any field within the land application area, an applicant or permittee shall submit documentation confirming installation of the land application distribution system.
+Before the initial application of wastewater or stormwater to any field within the land application area, an application of wastewater or stormwater to any field within the land application area, an applicant or permittee shall submit documentation confirming installation of the land application distribution system.
 The documentation shall consist of a narrative statement and photographic documentation that confirms the new land application system including the type(s) and location(s) of the system(s), and the method(s) employed for backflow prevention.